fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 # PostPostModern History
 13: Guldi and Armitage, _History Manifesto_, 1-60.
-15: Guldi and Armitage, _History Manifesto_, 61-125.
+15: NO CLASS

-20: Discussion: The Uses of History
+20: Guldi and Armitage, _History Manifesto_, 61-125.
-22: Catch-up
+22: Discussion (returning to a common theme): The Uses of History (and if we need one)

-27: video presentations
+27: Video presentations I
-29: video presentations
+29: Video presentations II

-4: Conclusions and Evaluations
+4: Conclusions and Evaluations (maybe)
-6: NO CLASS
+6: NO CLASS (maybe)